-For 2007, the Acura TL's exterior has been updated to enhance its emotional and athletic impact.
-With the introduction of the Type-S, visual cues were incorporated to distinguish it from other TLs.
+For 2008, the Acura TL's exterior is both emotional and athletic.
+With the Type-S, visual cues were incorporated to distinguish it from other TLs.
 All the updates were done while maintaining the high build quality, durability and resale value that Acura buyers expect.

-With the updates for 2007, the style could more accurately be called "Bauhaus with attitude."
+After receiving updates last year, the TL style could more accurately be called "Bauhaus with attitude."
 Careful attention was paid to give the Type-S its own distinctive and even more aggressive look.
-Black chrome trim used around the car is an excellent example of the difference between the TL and the Type-S.
+Black chrome trim used around the car is an excellent example of the difference between the TL and the Type-S. TL design features include:

 Type-S Exclusive Features